SathishVaithiyanadhan/downscale_emissions_local/README.md

 	* [Download](https://edgar.jrc.ec.europa.eu/dataset_temp_profile)
 5. OpenStreetMap(OSM)
 	* Retrieved using the OSMnx API
+6. emission_time_factors.xlsx
+    * The XLSX file that connects GRETA sectors with teh EDGAR sectors.
+(Save this file in the EDGAR folder together with the EDGAR temporal profiles, the file is in the repo for your refernce.)

 ## Usage
 * Use `downscale_greta_env.yaml` file to install all the required dependencies.